anilsenay/nextjs-instagram-clone/README.md

 <h4>What did I use?</h5>
 <ul>
   <li> <a href="https://nextjs.org">Next.Js</a> </li>
+  <li> <a href="https://nextjs.org/docs/api-routes/introduction">Next.Js API Routes</a> </li>
   <li> <a href="https://www.tailwindcss.com">TailwindCss</a> </li>
   <li> <a href="https://recoiljs.org/">Recoil Js</a> </li>
 </ul>

 <p>
   This is a mobile responsive instagram clone example but only homepage.
 I set up links for other pages but designing them is meaningless.
-The data is static, not fetching from any api.
-You can edit the content data from /static/example_data.js and logged user data is in atom's default value, you can edit them from /atoms/globalState.js
+The data is static, but fetching from Next's <a href="https://nextjs.org/docs/api-routes/introduction">API Routes</a>.
+You can think that it is a fake api.
+I was fetching data as JSON without use api but I wanted to make website ready to use with a backend.
+You can edit the content data from /static/example_data.js and api will fetch it.
   <br><br>
   I used <a href="https://vercel.com/">vercel.com</a> for building project.
   <br><br>